gruppe-adler/grad_swu/README.md

-# grad_swu
+# GRAD Show while Unconsious
 <a href="https://travis-ci.org/gruppe-adler/grad_swu">
         <img src="https://travis-ci.org/gruppe-adler/grad_swu.svg?branch=master" alt="Build status">
     </a>

+This mod adds a button on the lower half of the screen so you can choose when you're unconsious.
+It allso adds a medical overview to the unconsious state, to give the player an idea how bad he is injured.

 ## Setup
+### PermaDeath
-To use this mod in your mission, you have to add the following lines to your description.ext .
+To use the perma death option in your mission, you have to add the following lines to your description.ext .

 ```
 class PermaDeath {